Roshanaka9hunnidbands/Windows-Defender-Security-Blank-Screen-Fix/README.md

 ---

-# Windows Security Blank screen/IT error Fix Executable
+# Windows Defender Security Blank screen/IT error Fix Executable

 This executable resolves a common glitch encountered in Windows Security after updating to a newer version of Windows.
 The glitch may manifest as a blank screen or an error message.